Giantpizzahead/personal-website/_posts/2022-12-25-a-reason-to-get-up-in-the-morning.md

 imagealt: Person sleeping in a bed
 ---

-*(Warning: Contains mentions of suicide and self-harm)*
+{% alert %}
+*If you'd like to talk to someone, the Suicide & Crisis Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals in the United States.
+See [https://988lifeline.org/](https://988lifeline.org/) for more info.*
+{% endalert %}

 Life can feel meaningless at times.
 And in a way, it kinda is - everyone has to choose their own goals, their own way of living life.
 But then, what's the point of getting up at all?
 Why not just stay in bed... forever?
 Or just... end it all?
+(Note: This is purely hypothetical - it is posed mainly as a thought experiment.
+Also cause I took philosophy at some point.)
 ## Is suicide an option?
 ### Question
 Are there any circumstances in which suicide makes sense?
 If so, what?
 If not, what implications does this have on our approach to life?